A geometric one-fluid model of superfluid helium-4: A geometric one-fluid model

 where $\mu_s>0$ is the shear viscosity, $\beta >0$ is a diffusion parameter, $\bar{s}$ is the entropy per mass, and

 is the symmetric velocity gradient.
 The convective derivative is taken with respect to the overall velocity $\vv$, that is $\cdv{\bullet} = \partial_t\bullet +(\vv\cdot\nabla)\bullet$.
-This form was then discretized into the motion of SPH particles, where each particle is equipped, apart from its position and velocity $\vv$, with the state variables $\rho$, $\bar{s}$, and $\vv_s$.
+This form was then discretized into the motion of SPH particles, where each particle is equipped, apart from its position and velocity $\vv$, with the state variables $\rho$, $\bar{s}$, and $\vv^s$.
 The geometric one-fluid model can thus recover the thermomechanical effect and gives a good agreement with the experiment.

-\paragraph{Andronikashvilli's experiment: }The experimental determination of the dependence of the normal fluid density on temperature carried out by Andronikashvilli \cite{andronikashvili} can be also interpreted within the one-fluid model.
-From the convective form of the equations \eqref{eq.convective}, it follows that in the absence of the superfluid velocity, $\vv_s=0$, the momentum equation can be approximated by
+\paragraph{Andronikashvili's experiment: }The experimental determination of the dependence of the normal fluid density on temperature carried out by Andronikashvili \cite{andronikashvili} can be also interpreted within the one-fluid model.
+From the convective form of the equations \eqref{eq.convective}, it follows that in the absence of the superfluid velocity, $\vv^s=0$, the momentum equation can be approximated by

 Since the viscous stress on the right-hand side of this equation transfers the torque between the disks and helium, we can see that even in the one-fluid model the inertial forces depend on the temperature, similarly as in the two-fluid model.
-Here, however, we do not need the liquid to be composed of two components.
+Instead of decomposing the liquid to the two components, the torque only initiates the normal motion, which has its own inertia, in the one-fluid model.

-\paragraph{Rotating-bucket experiment: } In the Osborne's rotating-bucket experiment \cite{osborne-bucket,tilley}, torque is transferred to Helium II via viscous forces at the boundary of the vessel.
-In the usual two-component interpretation, only the normal component rotates and forms a solid-body vortex while the superfluid component is standing still unless a critical angular velocity is reached.
-The critical velocity is such that the solid body rotation of the superfluid component would have the same energy as a potential vortex with the same angular momentum, and the potential (quantum) vortex is then formed \cite{landau9}.
-Quantum vortices then form a lattice \cite{tilley}.
+\paragraph{Rotating-bucket experiment:} In the Osborne's rotating-bucket experiment \cite{osborne-bucket,tilley}, torque is transferred to Helium II via viscous forces at the boundary of the vessel.
+In the usual two-fluid interpretation, only the normal component rotates and forms a solid-body vortex while the superfluid component is standing still unless a critical angular velocity is reached.
+The critical velocity is such that the solid body rotation of the superfluid component would have the same energy as a potential vortex with the same angular momentum, and the potential (quantized) vortex is then formed \cite{landau9}.
+Quantized vortices then form a lattice \cite{Hall1960,tilley}.

-In the one-component model, the experiment is interpreted as follows.
-Viscous forces at the boundary transfer angular momentum to the overall momentum density.
-Then, as the model is macrocopic and does not distinguish individual quantum vortices, the average $\oomega$ is a constant (spatial average over the vortex lattice).
-Then, $\vv_s$ looks like a solid body vortex as well, which is a solution of Equation \eqref{eq.vs.evo.exp}.